 How to Become a Pharmacy Technician

-Pharmacy technician programs range in length, from a 6-9 month certificate program through an associate degree.
+Pharmacy technician programs range in length, from a 6-9 month certificate program through an associate’s degree that takes about 2 years to earn.
 Some pharmacy technicians can find on-the-job training, while many go through a technical school or community college.
 Common steps:

 - Get your high school diploma or GED.

 - Complete your post-secondary education or formal on-the-job training.
 Any program should be accredited by the American Society of Health-System Pharmacists (ASHP).